This is the updated version of an article originally posted in November 2020.

 You can reallocate your budget into more cost-effective campaigns when you see how much you spend on advertising and what revenue it generates.

 Every business is different in the way they calculate the ROMI.
-It depends on what exactly you want to find out.
+The return on marketing investment formula depends on what exactly you want to find out.
 The basic ROMI formula is this:

 Let’s calculate the ROMI using our designer lamp case.
 We launched ads on Instagram, and we also launched emails.
 Using Google Analytics, we can obtain the data we need to calculate the ROMI.